Welcome to the Spring Term.

 Over the next two terms we are going to be investigating our big question...

-We will be studying a number of texts in our English lessons, such as Troll Swap, The Grunt and The Grouch and The Owl who was afraid of the dark.
+We will be studying a number of texts in our English lessons, such as Vlad and The Great Fire of London and Dragon Machine.
 During these lessons, we will be looking at certain aspects of SPAG (Spelling, Grammar and Punctuation).

 ICT covers Online Safety and further instructions on the use of Seesaw.
 We hope that this explains the forthcoming curriculum but please contact a staff member of The Cherry Class if you have any queries.

 All children have log ins to the following: